effector/effector/src/content/docs/en/api/effector-vue/VueSSRPlugin.md

 title: VueSSRPlugin
 ---

-The Plugin provides a general scope which need for read and update effector's stores, call effector's events.
+The Plugin provides a general scope which needs for read and update effector's stores, call effector's events.
 Required for SSR.

 ### Arguments {#VueSSRPlugin-arguments}